SteveMLC/empire_tycoon/documentation/DOCUMENTATION_INDEX.md

 - Use these documents to identify opportunities for refinement

 ### For DevOps
-- Focus on the **Server Architecture** document for deployment details
 - Reference **Testing & QA** for release quality gates
 - Review the **Dependency Map** for system integration points
 - Check the **Technical Architecture** for performance considerations